zizitizi/lpic1/S9S10bashscript.md

- best practice use crontab -e --- root and just allow user root to make crontab - inthis case other user will deny
+ best practice use crontab -e --- root and just allow user root to make crontab - inthis case other user will deny this 2 file can not be gather together:
+ /etc/cron.allow
+ /etc/cron.deny

+ if not exsist can be created manually. vi /etc/cron.deny  - create black list for crontab -e . something like : arash ubuntu

+ for delet: rm -rf /etc/cron.deny

+ or best practice is create allow list with root: vi  /etc/cron.allow  - create white list and add root and specified user below each other (vetically) to it.